Here is a list of our most frequently asked questions regarding our portable sound systems.

 A: In the USA, Anchor Audio wireless products operate in the 682-698 MHz range.
 In Europe our products operate in the 863-865MHz range.

 A: Please refer to your system manual (can be found on the product page for each product) for general battery maintenance and use instruction.
-If your battery has retired and needs to be replaced, please review our videos on at-home battery replacement, or if you prefer to send your unit in for battery replacement, please see our terms and conditions as outlined on the RETURNS page.
-We find that simply purchasing replacement batteries and following the instruction in our specialized videos is often the easiest choice for our customers.
+If your battery has retired and needs to be replaced, please review our videos on at-home battery replacement, or call our technical support at (800) 262-4671 Ext.
+211. We find that simply purchasing replacement batteries and following the instruction in our specialized videos is often the easiest choice for our customers.
 Feel free to email firstname.lastname@example.org to find a dealer near you who supplies Anchor Audio batteries.